Professional Psychotherapy &

 A: My psycho-therapeutic approach is based on a strong humanistic foundation.
 Humanistic psychology tends to look beyond the medical model of psychology in order to open up a non-pathologizing view of the person.
 My goal is to help you make changes in your life that are consistent with who you are.
 Depending on my client's needs, however, I also use many other evidence based approached such as EMDR therapy (Eye Movement Desensitization and Reprocessing therapy), ACT (Acceptance and Commitment Therapy) and some CBT (cognitive behavioral therapy) approaches in order to facilitate change.

 Q: Therapy is only for crazy people, right?

 A: No. While it is true that many people with mental and emotional problems seek out therapy, I view therapy as a psychological and personal growth opportunity from which most people can benefit.
 Only if we lean more about ourselves are we able to grow as a person.

 Q: What can I expect during my first therapy session?

-A: For your first session, you will be asked to arrive 25-30 minutes prior to your scheduled appointment in order to complete several intake forms.These form will be provided to you in my office, or you may download and complete these documents in the privacy of your home prior to your arrival.
-(To view these documents, please click HERE).
+A: Prior to our first appointment, you will be asked to complete some intake forms which you fill out online.
 The intake questionnaire inquires about your background and presenting problem and the consent form explains my office procedures and the limits of confidentiality.
 During our first meeting, I will discuss the consent form with you and answer any questions that you may have about the documents or about therapy in general.
 Afterwards I will conduct an intake assessment where you will be asked to describe the presenting problem (e.g., depression, anxiety, relationship issues, etc.) and some of your background information (i.e., where you grew up, family relationships, school history, etc.).